-In cold northern areas evergreens form the basis of the garden, giving structure, brightening the garden through the long winter months, looking beautiful with their branches outlined with snow, and sparkling in the summer sunlight.
+In cold northern areas evergreens form the basis of the garden, giving structure and brightening the garden through the long winter months.
+They look beautiful with their branches outlined with snow, and sparkle in the summer sunlight.
 Rich blue needle-trees are a great choice, since the bold color makes a lovely contrast with the softer greens of other bushes and trees.
-Colorado Spruce, often also called Blue Spruce, is admired by everyone, and very popular for its perfect conical form and brilliant blue coloring.
+Colorado Spruce, also called simply Blue Spruce, is admired by everyone, and very popular for its perfect conical form and brilliant blue coloring.

 Colorado Spruce is among the most popular trees grown in colder areas.
-No wonder, because this is a tree that has a lot to offer, and that can be used in many ways.
+No wonder, because this is a tree that has a lot to offer, and can be used in many ways.
 Use it for a spectacular lawn specimen.
 Decorated with lights it makes the best Christmas tree in the world.
 Plant them in pairs along your driveway for a majestic entrance.
 Planted in a row 5 to 8 feet apart they will soon grow into a solid screen against the weather, or to hide an ugly view.